-- $n_d$ is the length of the document. (number of tokens) - P(tk|c) is the conditional probability of term tk occurring in a document of class c - $P(t_k|c)$ is a measure of how much evidence $t_k$ contributes that c is the correct class. - P(c) is the prior probability of c. - If a document's terms do not provide clear evidence for one class vs. another, we choose the c with highest P(c).
+- n_d is the length of the document (the number of tokens), k an index to the kth token t_k . - $P(t_k|c)$ is the conditional probability = bedingte Wahrscheinlichkeit

+- $P(t_k|c)$ is a measure of how much evidence t_k contributes that c is the correct class. - P(c) is the prior probability of c. - If a document's terms do not provide clear evidence for one class vs. another, we choose the c with highest P(c).